chicago-ethereum/quadratic-funding/README.md

 1. Getting initial funds for voting

-   [HackMD link](https://hackmd.io/zAkvlWeSTu6xVOSvlwyBTg/edit) where we'll collect our Ethereum addresses (not private keys!) for the Linkdrop.
+   `// TODO: Add Typeform link` where we'll collect our Ethereum addresses (not private keys!) for the Linkdrop as well as `instructions for sharing your address via Keybase`.

    `// TODO: Add Linkdrop link so people can look into what Linkdrop is`